Collies are like furry rockets. They have endless energy stores and are the happiest in motion. Oscar is no exception.

 Not that it slowed Oscar down a whole lot–he was still running around but using only the three good legs.

-Oscar’s dad didn’t discover any obvious injury and decided to rest Oscar for a couple of days to see if things resolve themselves.
+Oscar’s dad didn’t discover any apparent injury and decided to rest Oscar for a couple of days to see if things resolve themselves.
 A sprained muscle can improve with a bit of rest.
 Time and rest, however, made no difference.
 Oscar still wasn’t using the affected leg.
 It was time to see a veterinarian.

 The first suspect was a ruptured cruciate ligament